FemboyKZ/docs/docs/guides/cs2kz-lan.md

 ::: warning
 Currently the CS2 Workshop doesn't require you to use a GSLT token for maps, but this could change in the future.
 :::

+## CounterStrikeSharp
+If you wish to use CS# for extra plugins you will have to do so:

+1. Open `\csgo\addons\metamod\metaplugins.ini` in a text editor.

+2. Add `addons/cs2kz/bin/linuxsteamrt64/cs2kz` to the bottom of the file on a new row, and save the file.